 Human body circulation is divided into two types – pulmonary and systemic.

-Arteries of pulmonary system carry deoxygenated from the right ventricle to the lungs to get it oxygenated by lungs.
+Arterial supply of the pulmonary system carry deoxygenated from the right ventricle to the lungs to get it oxygenated by lungs.
 This blood is then returned to the left atrium of the heart by pulmonary vein and then passed to the left ventricle and from thereon to the systemic circulation.

 Systemic arteries have a common trunk – the aorta which receives blood from the left ventricle.